ixorahre/docker/README.md

 -by <br />
 Habibur Rahman
 <br />
-Checkout the Lesson-1 to start docker.
+Checkout to the Lesson-1 branch to start docker.